Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/RestrictAccessToTds.md

 If the challenge is successful, the client is redirected back to the original dataset URL, except now it has an authenticated session, represented by a session cookie passed to the client.
 For subsequent requests by the same client, no authentication is needed as long as the session remains valid.

-The default TDS configuration uses [Digest authentication](/digested_passwords.html).
+The default TDS configuration uses BASIC authentication [digested passwords](/digested_passwords.html).
 By modifying the TDS deployment descriptor (`web.xml`) file, the server administrator can require that authentication be done differently, (e.g., require TLS/SSL).
 You can also plug in your own Authentication.